OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/03-Review_Webserver_Metafiles_for_Information_Leakage.md

 Policy: https://www.linkedin.com/help/linkedin/answer/62924
 ```

+OpenPGP Public Keys contain some metadata that can provide information about the key itself.
+Here are some common metadata elements that can be extracted from an OpenPGP Public Key:

+- **Key ID**: The Key ID is a short identifier derived from the public key material.
+It helps identify the key and is often displayed as an eight-character hexadecimal value.
+- **Key Fingerprint**: The Key Fingerprint is a longer and more unique identifier derived from the key material.
+It is often displayed as a 40-character hexadecimal value.
+Key fingerprints are commonly used to verify the integrity and authenticity of a public key.
+- **Key Algorithm**: The Key Algorithm represents the cryptographic algorithm used by the public key.
+OpenPGP supports various algorithms such as RSA, DSA, and ECC (Elliptic Curve Cryptography).
+- **Key Size**: The Key Size refers to the length or size of the cryptographic key in bits.
+It indicates the strength of the key and determines the level of security provided by the key.
+- **Key Creation Date**: The Key Creation Date indicates when the key was generated or created.
+- **Key Expiration Date**: OpenPGP Public Keys can have an expiration date set, after which they are considered invalid.
+The Key Expiration Date specifies when the key is no longer valid.
+- **User IDs**: Public keys can have one or more associated User IDs that identify the owner or entity associated with the key.
+User IDs typically include information such as the name, email address, and optional comments of the key owner.

 ### Humans TXT

 `humans.txt` is an initiative for knowing the people behind a site.
 It takes the form of a text file that contains information about the different people who have contributed to building the site.
 This file often (but not always) contains information related to career or job sites/paths.